cr1901/dumpcis/README.md

 and either [GNU Make](https://www.gnu.org/software/make/) or `wmake` (provided with the Watcom C Compiler) to build.

+If using GNU Make, make sure to use a maximum of 1 job, like as follows:
+`make -j1`.
+Unfortunately, `wcl` writes its output to temporary files and it is possible that there will be a naming conflict if running in parallel;
+`wmake` chokes on GNU Make's `.NOTPARALLEL` directive.

 If using `wmake`, make sure to invoke `wmake` in Unix-compatibility mode, as
 follows: `wmake -u`.
 Only the `all` and `wmake-clean` targets are supported if using `wmake`.